-Very truly yours,
+Verv truly yours

-Jack B. Moore

-Chairman of the Board Cameron International Corporation
+Jack B. Moore Chairman and Chief Executive Officer Cameron International Corporation

 Neither the U.S. Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities to be issued under this proxy statement/prospectus or determined if this proxy statement/prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-This proxy statement/prospectus is dated [-], 2015 and is first being mailed to Cameron stockholders on or about [-], 2015.
+This proxy statement/prospectus is dated [--], 2015 and is first being mailed to Cameron stockholders on or about [--], 2015.